Total TimePrep: 25 min. + chilling Bake: 10 min./batch + cooling

 - 1 teaspoon baking soda

 - In a large bowl, cream butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, cream of tartar and baking soda; gradually add to creamed mixture and mix well.
 Cover and refrigerate for 3 hours or until easy to handle.

 - On a lightly floured surface, roll out dough to 1/8-in. thickness.
-Cut with a football-shaped cookie cutter.
+Cut with a football-shaped and a small gingerbread man cookie cutter.
 Place 2 in. apart on ungreased baking sheets.

 - Bake at 350° for 8-10 minutes or until lightly browned.
 Remove to wire racks to cool.